 Another major Pitchford preview surfaced in April 2017 with a tweeted photo of the man himself wearing a motion capture rig.
 The getup was for a shoot that “may or may not be a psycho bandit in a video game we may or may not be working on.”
 Seeing as psychos are the babbling poster-mobs of Borderlands' wastes, it's almost assured a Borderlands 3 is on the way teeming with more masked madmen.

 What sort of loot will be in Borderlands 3?

 Expect the usual bevy of wacky weapons and bizarre effects—and a fire-spitting gun straight out of Tesla CEO Elon Musk's laboratory.
 No, really: In January, Musk attracted Pitchford's attention when he debuted a novelty flamethrower available to the public from his Boring Company, joking on Twitter that the flamethrower was sentient and came with a free cryptocurrency blockchain.
 Pitchford then declared the flamethrower's inclusion in the next Borderlands game, requesting Musk to write the flavor text.
 Surprisingly, Musk agreed.
 "Boring Flamethrower" already smacks of a cheekily named legendary drop, and sentient guns aren't anything new—this is the same series that gave us a yelling SMG—so keep an eye out for a flavored firestarter blessed by Musk.

 Other Borderlands 3 details

 - Gearbox saw a few notable departures, including writer and Scooter voice actor Mikey Neumann.
-Borderlands 2 lead writer Anthony Burch also left the studio in 2015 to eventually join League of Legends' Riot Games.
+Borderlands 2 lead writer Anthony Burch also left the studio in 2015.
 Claptrap voice actor David Eddings moved on to Rooster Teeth last year.